saturncloud/saturn-cloud-examples/taxi_demo/README.md

 ### Environment / Images

-These examples should work with Saturn's default images, but you can also [build and image yourself](https://www.saturncloud.io/docs/getting-started/setup/customizing-environments/) using the requirement files provided.
+These examples should work with Saturn's default images, but you can also [build an image yourself](https://www.saturncloud.io/docs/getting-started/setup/customizing-environments/) using the requirement files provided.

 The `environment.yml` and `gpu_environment.yml` files contain the the conda environments for CPU and GPU environments.
 ML tasks that utilize RAPIDS require the GPU environment.